ioccc-src/winner/bugs.md

 </div>
 <hr style="width:10%;text-align:left;margin-left:0">

-There are no known bugs and (Mis)features for entries in 1985.
+There are no known bugs or (mis)features for entries in 1985.

 <hr style="width:10%;text-align:left;margin-left:0">